eMeals Launches New Brand-Building Program with Tyson, Coca-Cola & Coppola

 - A recipe-driven strategy utilizing eMeals' 10-year recipe development experience, enabling brands to contextually enter the purchasing flow by starting with meal inspiration and then automatically integrating branded products into weekly shopping lists that drive both online and offline grocery sales.

-- The potential for brands to double sales in online grocery carts, based on eMeals testing of several brands across all related eMeals dinner plans.
+- The potential for brands to double sales in online grocery carts, based on eMeals testing of brands across the eMeals dinner plans.
 The increase occurred even though consumers have the option to either accept the branded recommendation or choose an alternative product.

-- Provides lifetime value through future repurchases, whether or not the consumer is ordering through eMeals, since the branded product continues to be recommended as a previously purchased product.
+- Lifetime value generated through future repurchases, whether or not the consumer orders through eMeals every time, since the branded product continues to appear in the grocery cart as a previously purchased product.

 - The ability to repurpose eMeals-developed content for brand activation promotions, whether through social media, in-store merchandising, TV commercials or other channels.